Jagadeesh-pradhani/ROS2_ardupilot_Iris_docker/README.md

 ## Repository Structure

 - `Dockerfile`: The Dockerfile containing the instructions to build the Docker image.
+- `entrypoint.sh`: Entrypoint script.
+- `install-prereqs-ubuntu.sh`: Requirements script for ardupilot.
+- `bashrc`: Bashrc file for image.
-- `entrypoint.sh`: An optional script for additional build steps.
+- `inst.sh`: Instruction script for downloading without docker.
 - `README.md`: This file.

+## Getting Started

+### Cloning the Repository